 What is Suction Pressure?

 Suction pressure is a specification often found on water pumps and the unit of measurement is often represented in metres.
-You’re buying a pump to pump water though, so what is suction pressure?
+You’re buying a pump to pump water through, so what is suction pressure?

 The inlet of your pump, where water goes in from your tank, is considered the suction area on a pump.
 Suction pressure is how much water your pump can suck in through its inlet.
 Many pumps specify a suction lift, represented in metres.
 This represents how far down your water pump can lift water up from into itself.